LIVING AND STUDYING IN AUSTRALIA

 Brightest Minds to Mentor the Best Brains

-Australian Technical College Western Australia is located in Perth Central Business District, conveniently walking distance from public transport.
-Perth is the capital and the largest city of Western Australia and the fourth most populous city in Australia, with an estimated population of 1.97 million as of 30 June 2013.
+Australian Technical College Western Australia is located in Perth Central Business District, walking distance from public transport.
+Perth is the capital and the largest city of Western Australia and the fourth most populous city in Australia, with an estimated population of 2.14 million calculated in 2020.

 Perth is part of the South West Land Division of Western Australia, the majority of the metropolitan area of Perth is located on the Swan Coastal Plain, a narrow strip between the Indian Ocean and the Darling Scarp, a low coastal escarpment.